tin2tin/Python_Stylechecker_for_Blender/README.md

 ### pycodestyle must be installed first:

-Locate your Blender's Python binary path.
+Locate your Blender's Python binary path by running bpy.app.binary_path_python in the Python Console.
+It will display the path to blender python binary.

 Let's call it <BPYTHON> (in my case 2.80/python/bin/python.exe at the Blender installation).

 Run the following to enable pip operations in bpython: